sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 20007
 ^^^^^

 :Message: Failed to start the service as current account.
-Could not drop process privileges to user &#34;%(account)s&#34;.
-Make sure you are starting the process as &#34;root&#34; account and that user &#34;%(account)s&#34; exists.
+Could not drop process privileges to user "%(account)s".
+Make sure you are starting the process as "root" account and that user "%(account)s" exists.
 It is defined by the [services] account configuration options from the server configuration file. %(details)s
 :Groups: process, failure, failure-high, operational
 :From version: 1.6.0
 :To version: None